How to Optimize Your Google Ad Grant Account in 6 Steps

 Keyword priorities

-You already know that per Google Ad Grant requirements, your keywords must be multiple words, not overly generic, and have a quality score of three or higher.
-But there’s more to consider to find keywords that will drive engagement with your ads and lead to conversions.
+You already know that per Google Ad Grant requirements, your keywords must be multiple words, not generic, and have a quality score of three or higher.
+But there’s more to consider in order to choose keywords that will drive engagement and lead to conversions.

 • Specificity: The more specific your keywords are, the better.
-Short, generic keywords like “nonprofit auctions” have overpopulated search results pages and aren’t guaranteed to send interested users to your website.
+Short, generic keywords like “nonprofit auctions” have high search traffic but are too vague to guarantee users searching for it will be qualified leads.
+Additionally, these types of keywords tend to be highly competitive, and your nonprofit’s bidding budget will be better spent elsewhere.
 Instead, try long-tail keywords that add specificity, like “online sports silent auctions.”

-• Audience and user intent: To find out who the audience is for a keyword, simply search it on Google and see what kind of results come up.
+• Audience and user intent: When considering whether a keyword is right for your nonprofit, your first step should be to simply enter it into Google yourself and check out the search results page.
 The ads and pages that appear at the top will give you an idea of what kind of person searches that term and what results they’re looking for.
-Make sure that the audience and user intent for each keyword you choose line up with your ads and landing pages.
+Is the content primarily promotional or educational?
+How much does the audience seem to know about this subject?
+Ensure the keywords you choose and the audience you want to attract align.

 • Time and location: Don’t write off seasonal and location-specific keywords.
-While they may mean you have to update your keyword list more often, these keywords can have more qualified, interested audiences.
-Someone searching “spring auctions near me” in your area will be much more likely to click on your ad than someone across the country.
+While they may mean you have to update your ads more often, these keywords can earn you highly qualified, interested audiences.
+Someone in your area searching “spring auctions near me” is a much more valuable prospective supporter than someone searching the more generic “nonprofit auctions” who lives across the country.

 Using Keyword Planner

 To help you select keywords that meet these criteria, take advantage of Google’s Keyword Planner tool.
-Keyword Planner shows you the search volume and bid estimate for each keyword, and it makes suggestions based on relevance.
+Keyword Planner shows you the search volume and bid estimate for each keyword, and it makes suggestions based on relevance to your nonprofit.

-Use this tool for research and feel free to explore its suggestions, but make sure to manually choose the keywords that make sense for your strategy, keeping in mind the priorities we already covered.
+Use this tool for research and explore its suggestions, but make sure to manually choose the keywords that make sense for your strategy, keeping in mind the priorities we already covered.
 Ideally, you want to select around 25 related keywords for each ad group.
 Don’t forget to update your keyword lists often, too.
-Remove any keywords that have lost relevance or declined in quality or search volume over time.
+Remove any keywords that have lost relevance, declined in quality or search volume, or are no longer meeting Google’s compliance standards such as by bringing down your CTR.

 You only have a few sentences to convince readers your ad is worth clicking on.
-Whether they do or not depends on a variety of individual factors, but you can increase the chances they click through by using these tips:
+Whether they do depends on several factors, but you can increase the chances they click through by using these tips:

 • Align copy with user intent.
-Refer back to the audience research you did when selecting keywords, and let the user’s goals guide your writing.
-Based on the most popular pages, does the user want information?
-Or are they ready to volunteer or donate and want to be convinced your cause is worth supporting?
+Refer back to the audience research you did when selecting keywords, and let users’ goals guide your writing.
+Based on the highest-ranking pages, what information does the user want?
+Are they ready to donate as soon as they click on a link or are they looking to learn more about your cause first?

 • Tell your nonprofit’s story.
 Even though you have limited space, you should still use storytelling strategies to show users your nonprofit is unique.
 For example, you could frame a donation ad around a specific beneficiary in need of urgent support.
-Or, use details that prove impact, like “A $20 donation keeps 3 pets warm while they wait to find a home.”
+Or, use details that prove impact, like “A $20 donation keeps three pets warm while they wait to find a home.”
+You should be creating multiple ads per group so get creative, experiment, and see what gets results.

 • Try A/B testing.
 A/B testing involves testing two similar ads to determine which performs better.
-If you choose the “Do not optimize” ad rotation setting (which we recommend!), Google will automatically rotate ads in your ad groups to test their performance.
-Setting ad rotation to “Do not optimize” will help you see which phrases or tones appeal most to your audience.
+For instance, you might compare two ads that target the same keyword, but one uses a storytelling strategy while the other is more straightforward.
+If you choose the “Do not optimize” ad rotation setting (which we recommend!), Google will automatically rotate your ads, regardless of their performance.
+This ensures each ad gets a relatively equal number of impressions and lets you compare their performance.

-Then, set your ads up for success by using ad extensions to provide users with more valuable information underneath each ad and turning on geotargeting.
-The geotargeting feature restricts who Google shows your ads to based on location, meaning that those who do see your ads will find them more relevant.
+Also, remember to set your ads up for success by using sitelink ad extensions to provide users with additional valuable information underneath each ad and turning on geotargeting.
+The geotargeting feature restricts who Google shows your ads to based on location, meaning your ads will be shown more often to users who live in your area.
+This is especially important if your nonprofit is trying to attract volunteers, promote an in-person event, or market your physical services.

-6. Use metrics as a guide to continuously optimize your Google Ad Grant.
+6. Use metrics to continuously optimize your Google Ad Grant.

-Lastly, update your strategy frequently based on engagement data to ensure you’re always improving.
+Update your strategy frequently based on engagement data to ensure you’re always improving.
 Specifically, pay attention to CTR and conversion rates.
-CTR measures the percentage of users who click on your ad, and conversion rate measures how many users take your desired action, such as donating or registering for an event.
+We’ve already discussed CTR, but conversion rate measures how many users take your desired action, such as donating or registering for an event.

 Use tools like Google Analytics to track the actions users take once they click through to your site.
 From here, you can also see your landing page’s bounce rates, which measure how many people leave your site without taking any action.
 A high bounce rate could indicate that your landing page isn’t aligned with user intent or that the page loads too slowly.

-Be sure to prioritize, improve, and tailor your ads based on the insights you learn from this data.
+Be sure to prioritize, improve, and tailor your ads based on the insights you learn from this data to boost the success of your Google Ads.
 If one ad has a low CTR, for example, remove it from the rotation and create new ads based on the ones that perform better.
 Keep your data clean and updated regularly to ensure you gain the most accurate insights.

 Wrapping up